ibexa/documentation-developer/docs/guide/user_management/user_management.md

 The template for this email is located in `Resources/views/forgot_password/mail/forgot_user_password.html.twig` in `ibexa/user`.
 You can [customize it according to your needs](#customize-login-form).

-The validity of the password recovery token can be set using the `ezplatform.system.<siteaccess>.security.token_interval_spec` parameter.
+The validity of the password recovery token can be set using the `ibexa.system.<siteaccess>.security.token_interval_spec` parameter.
 By default, it is set to `PT1H` (one hour).

 ## Password rules